A parent's guide to buying a PS5

 Setting up a PS5

-Without having a PS5 yet, it's impossible to say what the set-up process will be like once you turn it on.
-Regardless, you'll likely be asked to create or sign-in to an existing account, which is pretty simple on PS4.
-I can't imagine it being more difficult on PS5.

-When it comes to physical space, you'll want to have a fairly large open area for the PS5 to fit.
-Its dimensions are 15.4in x 4.1in x 10.2in, so it's not exactly the smallest.
+When it comes to physical space, you'll want to have a relatively large open area for the PS5 to fit.
+Its dimensions are 15.4 x 4.1 x 10.2 inches, so it's not exactly the smallest.
 Thankfully it can stand up vertically or lay on its side horizontally, so you have some room to work with.
 The PS5 shouldn't be wedged anywhere; it won't receive a decent airflow.
 I'd recommend having a couple of inches of space on either side of it and above when you place it on your entertainment center.

 Transferring data to PS5